angular-es/AngularComunities/CONTRIBUTING.md

 $ git submodule sync
 $ git submodule update --init
 ```
-if this doesnt work and you doesnt have a origin folder in your directory run:
+if this doesn't work, and you don't have an origin folder in your directory run:

 ```
 ./update-origin.sh